 Holistic Strategic Litigation Against Torture

 Responding to Torture: Online Course

-REDRESS has prepared a free online course designed for community organisations who work with refugees and other migrants to enable them to respond when they deal with clients who have been tortured.
+REDRESS has prepared a free online course designed for UK-based community organisations who work with refugees and other migrants to enable them to respond when they deal with clients who have been tortured.
 The course provides information about the international legal framework prohibiting torture and ill-treatment and the various avenues that are available to victims to access justice and seek accountability and reparation.